 As for the idea that “there’s nothing dangerous” about countries being in debt, this not only plays down the astronomical, impossible to repay levels of debt weighing on the world economy, but ignores the fact that for several decades now, capitalism has been injecting itself with debt to keep itself from collapsing altogether.
 What happened in 2008 was just the point where the medicine of debt turned poisonous from over-dosing.

-TUC are not on our side
+Labour and the TUC are not on our side

 Capitalism has actually reached a historic dead-end.
 If it goes for ruthless austerity, it further restricts the market and makes the recession worse.
-That much in the
+That much in the TUC pamphlet is true.
+But if it follows the lead of Obama and the ‘left’, and tries to pay its way out of the crisis by printing money and racking up even more debt, it will pave the way to even bigger credit crunches while generating huge pressures towards runaway inflation.

 If by some miracle capitalism was able to start ‘growing’ again it would pose an even greater threat to the natural environment which sustains our very existence.
 And increasing capitalist competition not only pollutes the planet, it accelerates the drive to war between capitalist factions and nations.